mobily-enterprises/best-webdriver/README.md

 (According to its author.
 Pinch of salt required.)
 ## Be productive in less than 20 minutes.

+Reading this short document is enough to cover _every_ aspect of the API.

 Be sure to check out the [API documentation](https://mercmobily.github.io/best-webdriver/index.html)

 Yes, the [best webdriver](https://github.com/mercmobily/best-webdriver) is hosted on github